-The free shuttle service was launched in October 2007 and is funded by the New Jersey Job Access & Reverse Commute Program (NJ-JARC).
-It is designed to help residents from the City of Elizabeth to access jobs at Newark Liberty International Airport.
-Riders are picked up from their residential locations and transported to the NJ Transit bus stop at Terminal B. The service is provided Monday to Sunday and is designed to drop-off riders at the airport on the hour between 2:00 a.m. to 4:45 a.m.
-Reservations must be made at least 24 hours in advance by calling EZ Ride at 1-866-208-1307.
-Service is provided on a first-come first-serve basis.
+EZ Ride launched the free shuttle service in October 2007.
+It is funded by the New Jersey Job Access & Reverse Commute Program (NJ-JARC) to help residents from the City of Elizabeth access jobs at Newark Liberty International Airport.
+Riders are picked up from their residential locations and transported to the NJ Transit bus stop at Terminal B.

+The service is provided Monday to Sunday between 2:00 a.m. to 4:45 a.m., and riders must make reservations by calling EZ Ride at least 24 hours in advance.